anilburakbilsel/Java-Inheritance/README.md

 Reusability is one of the most important properties of OOP.

+## Method Overriding & Variable Hiding

+A subclass inherits all the member variables and methods from its superclasses (the immediate parent and all its ancestors).
+It can use the inherited methods and variables as they are.
+It may also override an inherited method by providing its own version, or hide an inherited variable by defining a variable of the same name.

+### @Override Annotaion

+The "@Override" is known as annotation (introduced in JDK 1.5), which asks compiler to check whether there is such a method in the superclass to be overridden.
+This helps greatly if you misspell the name of the method to be overridden.
+For example, suppose that you wish to override method toString() in a subclass.
+If @Override is not used and toString() is misspelled as TOString(), it will be treated as a new method in the subclass, instead of overriding the superclass.
+If @Override is used, the compiler will signal an error. @Override annotation is optional, but certainly nice to have.
+Annotations are not programming constructs.
+They have no effect on the program output.
+It is only used by the compiler, discarded after compilation, and not used by the runtime.

+### super Keyword
+Recall that inside a class definition, you can use the keyword this to refer to this instance.
+Similarly, the keyword super refers to the superclass, which could be the immediate parent or its ancestor.
+The keyword super allows the subclass to access superclass' methods and variables within the subclass' definition.
+For example, super() and super(argumentList) can be used invoke the superclass’ constructor.
+If the subclass overrides a method inherited from its superclass, says getArea(), you can use super.getArea() to invoke the superclass' version within the subclass definition.
+Similarly, if your subclass hides one of the superclass' variable, you can use super.variableName to refer to the hidden variable within the subclass definition.

 ### Tools

  You can use any text editors for this project (I would recommend you to use an IDE).
 I am using IntelliJ which is a